 Fit testing must be undertaken in an appropriate environment (e.g., clean, non-cluttered room with access to power)

-Before a worker is fit tested on any respirator, they will be offered a selection of several models and sizes of respirators that are readily available in their work area, selecting the one that correctly fits and is most acceptable/comfortable following the initial fit check.
+The worker will be offered a selection of several models and sizes of respirators that are readily available in their work area.

 Note: The worker is to be instructed to inform the fit test assessor at any time during the initial fit check if the respirator is uncomfortable.